Effective Representation by DC Domestic Violence Lawyer

 What Services Do Domestic Violence Organizations DC Provide?

-There are various domestic violence organizations in the District of Columbia that provide services and resources to the persons who have survived DV.
+Various domestic violence organizations in the District of Columbia provide services and resources to persons who have survived DV.
 For example, DC Safe provides 24/7 support for domestic violence victims through emergency services, legal and other services.

-At Scrofano Law PC, we have experience both prosecuting and defending petitions for Temporary Protection Orders (TPOs) and Civil Protection Orders as well as other criminal defense practice areas.
-Reach out to us and let us build a powerful defense.
-And, don’t hesitate to reach out to one of the following organizations if you need resources or assistance with domestic violence.
+At Scrofano Law PC, we have experience both prosecuting and defending petitions for Temporary Protection Orders (TPOs) and Civil Protection Orders, as well as other criminal defense practice areas.
+Reach out to us, and let us build a powerful defense.
+Don’t hesitate to reach out to one of the following organizations if you need resources or assistance with domestic violence.

 DC Coalition Against Domestic Violence